Americans with Disabilities Act

 Following the Civil Rights movement, people with disabilities began to organize and advocate for their rights, forcing a paradigm shift that eventually lead to the passage of the ADA.
 First drafted by the National Council on Disability, the ADA was first introduced into Congress in 1988 by Senator Lowell Weicker (R-CT) and Representative Tony Coelho (D-CA).
 After two years of advocacy and negotiation, the bill Congress passed the bill with bipartisan support.

-Below are a few key leaders of the disability rights movement who advocated for the ADA:
+Below are a two of many key leaders of the disability rights movement who advocated for the ADA: